ErikaJacobs/Personal-Website/content/post/All You Need Is Love For APIs/index.md

   focal_point: ""
   placement: 2
   preview_only: true
-lastmod: "2020-04-01T00:00:00Z"
+lastmod: "2020-05-22T00:00:00Z"
 projects: []
 subtitle: ''
 summary: After working with COVID-19 data from Johns Hopkins university through AWS, I thought it would be a good idea to make a dashboard to share information with others.
 This blog features the Dash library, which helps to build dashboards in Python!
 tags:
 - Python
-- PySpark
+- PostGreSQL
-- S3
+- Spotipy
-- Dash
+- API
-- HTML
+- Spotipy
-- CSS
+- API
-- Plotly
+- Psycopg2
-- Flask
+- SQL
-- PyCharm
+- Schema
-title: A Dash of Coronavirus Data
+title: All You Need Is Love...For APIs
 ---
 Spotify is one of the most popular music streaming apps in the entire world.
 In fact, according to [this Forbes article](https://www.forbes.com/sites/johnkoetsier/2020/12/30/top-100-apps-of-2019-netflix-uber-spotify-google-pay-wish-and-more/#4b70df94ca07), Spotify was the top music streaming app of 2019.
 Pretty impressive!